Mijingo/docs/en/templating/tags/cache.md

 ### `globally`

-Caches the output globally (for the current site locale), rather than on a per-URL basis.
+Caches the output globally (for the current site), rather than on a per-URL basis.

 ```twig
 {% cache globally %}